 Epithalon: The Fascinating Peptide That’s Turning Heads in Aging Research

 In the world of scientific research, a small but mighty molecule is making waves.
-Meet Epithalon, a synthetic peptide that’s capturing the attention of researchers in the field of aging and longevity.
+Meet Epithalon, a synthetic peptide known as the epithalon peptide, that’s capturing the attention of researchers in the field of aging and longevity.
 This tiny powerhouse, composed of just four amino acids, is showing promise in laboratory studies for its potential to influence cellular aging processes.

 Epithalon is a synthetic version of epithalamin, a naturally occurring peptide found in the pineal gland[1].
 First synthesized in the late 1980s by Professor Vladimir Khavinson at The Sankt Petersburg University in Russia, this tetrapeptide has since become a subject of intense scientific interest[7].